 Dental implants are titanium posts that dentists surgically implant into the jawbone.
 The titanium implants will fuse with the surrounding bone to create a durable and permanent restoration.
 Implants offer many advantages over removable dentures.
 Dental implants do not come with dietary restrictions and will help hold a denture firmly in place.
 This way, it will not move around in the mouth.

 Not only can implants support dentures, but they will also act as a replacement tooth root.
 This will help to stimulate the jaw bone and prevent further bone loss.
 Dental implants look, function, and feel just like natural teeth.
 If you care for your implant-retained dentures with good oral hygiene and biannual dental visits, they can last forever.

 There are a few disadvantages to choosing dental implants.
 Only patients with healthy gums and enough bone to support the implant posts qualify for this treatment.
 You also need to be healthy enough to undergo implant surgery.
-However, All-On-Four dental implants do not require bone grafting, which is a treatment used to ensure patients can receive implants.
+However, the all-on-four dental implant concept does not require bone grafting, which is a treatment used to ensure patients can receive implants.

 Dentures can be difficult to get used to because they can irritate the gums and feel bulky.
 It may take several months for patients to get used to this restoration.
 Removable dentures rest on top of the gums, so they do not stimulate the jaw bone like dental implants.
 Over time, as the jaw bone slowly deteriorates, your dentures will need to be realigned or eventually replaced.
 Also, bone loss in the jaw will alter the patient’s facial features, often making them appear older than they really are.